 - Baking Powder

-I also always include collagen in my waffles recipe, because it adds protein and supports joint health.
-It binds the waffle mix, too, so two birds, yay!
+👉 Why add collagen?
+The collagen adds protein and supports joint health.
+It binds the waffle mix, too!

 ✔️ Step by Step Instructions